Qubit Noise Sensing via Induced Photon Loss in a Superconducting Cavity: Abstract

 \section{Abstract}

-Characterizing the noise affecting superconducting qubits is essential for improving their performance.
-Existing noise-sensing techniques use the qubit itself as a detector, but its short coherence time limits both sensitivity and accessible frequency range.
-Here, we demonstrate a method for measuring qubit frequency noise by converting it into photon loss in a coupled high-quality superconducting cavity.
-We prepare a single photon in the cavity and perform repeated mid-circuit qubit measurements with post-selection to isolate noise-induced loss from intrinsic cavity decay, placing an upper bound on the intrinsic dressed-dephasing rate of $(0.29 \, \mathrm{s})^{-1}$ at 508 MHz, corresponding to a qubit frequency-noise power spectral density below $5.4\times10^3\,\mathrm{Hz}^2/\,\mathrm{Hz}$.
-By exploiting the cavity's millisecond-scale lifetime, this technique provides access to high-frequency noise processes that are beyond the reach of conventional qubit-based spectroscopy and that may impose previously unexplored limits on qubit coherence.
+Characterizing noise in superconducting qubits is essential for improving coherence and gate performance.
+Conventional noise-sensing methods typically use the qubit itself as the sensor, which limits both accessible bandwidth and applicability during driven operation.
+Here, we demonstrate a method for measuring qubit frequency noise by converting it into photon loss in a coupled high-Q superconducting cavity.
+We use repeated mid-circuit qubit measurements with post-selection to separate this induced loss from intrinsic cavity decay.
+We validate the protocol using injected noise and show that the extracted loss scales as expected with the applied noise strength.
+Without added noise, we place an upper bound of $5\times10^3\,\mathrm{Hz}^2/\,\mathrm{Hz}$ on the qubit frequency-noise power spectral density at 508 MHz.
+The protocol opens access to a higher-frequency spectral window than standard qubit-based spectroscopy and may enable noise characterization during strong driving.

 Superconducting qubits couple strongly to their electromagnetic environment, making them susceptible to noise sources that induce energy relaxation and dephasing.
 These sources include voltage and current fluctuations in control circuitry, quasiparticle tunneling \cite{catelani2011relaxation}, and electric and magnetic field fluctuations associated with microscopic two-level system (TLS) defects \cite{muller2019towards}.
 Identifying and characterizing such noise processes is central to advancing qubit performance.